TidierOrg/.github/profile/README.md

 Tidier is an organization dedicated to creating tools that make Julia a more welcoming place for R users familiar with the tidyverse ecosystem.
-Our flagship package is [`Tidier.jl`](https://github.com/TidierOrg/Tidier.jl), a 100% Julia implementation of the R tidyverse mini-language in Julia.
-In the future, we plan to convert [`Tidier.jl`](https://github.com/TidierOrg/Tidier.jl) into a meta-package with smaller base packages that make [`Tidier.jl`](https://github.com/TidierOrg/Tidier.jl) easier for other package developers to use and build on.
+Our flagship package is [`Tidier.jl`](https://github.com/TidierOrg/Tidier.jl), a 100% Julia implementation of the R tidyverse meta-package.

 <a href="https://tidierorg.github.io/Tidier.jl/dev/"><img src="https://raw.githubusercontent.com/TidierOrg/Tidier.jl/main/docs/src/assets/Tidier_jl_logo.png" align="left" style="padding-right:10px;" width="150"></img></a>